 Many video games now offer photorealistic graphics, but one that has many confusing parameters: What is Vsync or MSAA?
 What settings should you turn on or off and what exactly do they give?
 You will find all the answers here

-Video game graphics have always been on the rise - we are far from the days when first-rate games, and even fewer games sold, offered graphics with "square" or fancy textures.
-We are at an age when video games are displaying a grand graphics that sometimes blur the boundaries between reality and reality.
+Video game graphics have always been steadily rising - we are now far from the days when first-class games, and even less-sold games, have offered graphics that have "square" or pixelated textures.
+We are currently in an era where video games show magnificent graphics that sometimes blur the boundaries between it and reality.

 If there is something that has changed quite a bit with graphics in recent years in video games, is their demand for hardware is stronger, and some will say too strong.
 In the PC market graphic cards From the first level, many have become the subject of high demands, and we are even forced to double the amount of memory.RAM For games only.